Cakewalk: Alternative explanations

 It has been suggested that the cakewalk originated in Florida, with the war dances of the Seminole Tribe.
 Ethel L. Urlin, writing in the book Dancing, Ancient and Modern (1912), described these dances as consisting of "wild and hilarious jumping and gyrating, alternating with slow processions in which the dancers walked solemnly in couples," which he believed grew into the cakewalk style.
 The Encyclopedia of Social Dance echoed this, stating that the dance spread from Florida to Georgia, the Carolinas, Virginia, and eventually New York, with the development of Florida into a winter tourist destination in the 1880s.

-The authors of Jazz Dance: The Story of American Vernacular Dance reported that an informal experiment with African dancers undertaken in the 1950s turned up "no worthy African counterpart" to the Cakewalk.
-The same book noted eyewitness reports of dances from South Africa, Ghana, and Nigeria that bore a resemblance to the Cakewalk, with no elaboration.
+The authors of Jazz Dance: The Story of American Vernacular Dance reported that an informal experiment with African dancers undertaken in the 1950s turned up "no worthy African counterpart" to the cakewalk.
+The same book noted eyewitness reports of dances from South Africa, Ghana, and Nigeria that bore a resemblance to the cakewalk, with no elaboration.

+In his book How to Tell a Story and Other Essays originally published in 1897, Mark Twain briefly mentions the cakewalk:

+Our negroes in America have several ways of entertaining themselves which are not found among the whites anywhere.
+Among these inventions of theirs is one which is particularly popular with them.
+It is a competition in elegant deportment.
+They hire a hall and bank the spectators' seats in rising tiers along the two sides, leaving all the middle stretch of the floor free.
+A cake is provided as a prize for the winner in the competition, and a bench of experts in deportment is appointed to award it.
+Sometimes there are as many as fifty contestants, male and female, and five hundred spectators.
+One at a time the contestants enter, clothed regardless of expense in what each considers the perfection of style and taste, and walk down the vacant central space and back again with that multitude of critical eyes on them (...)
+The negroes have a name for this grave deportment-tournament; a name taken from the prize contended for.
+They call it a Cake-Walk.